 Termly assessments are made of pupils' work in History in order to establish the level of attainment and progress and to inform future planning.
 Formative assessment is used to guide the progress of individual pupils.
-It involves identifying each child's progress in relation to knowledge retention of key composites away from the learning; determining what each child has learned and what therefore should be the next stage in his/her learning.
-We assess understanding of the composite knowledge away from the learning, using revisits, recording these results on INSIGHT, then make a 1-4 judgement (as per our assessment policy and Trust Assessment framework) using our assessment matrix, which also takes into account evidence in books and contributions in lessons.
+It involves identifying each child's progress in areas of the History curriculum, determining what each child has learned and what therefore should be the next stage in his/her learning.